ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 #### Back up and restore

-To back up and restore an API Gateway group from a staging environment to a production environment, perform the following steps:
+{{< alert title="Caution" color="warning" >}}For internal API Manager tables or tables with high volumes of data, using `kpsadmin` to backup and restore data should be avoided.
+Internal API Manager tables store Cassandra specific properties, such as time-to-live or counter data, which will not be backed up.
+Additionally, tables with high volumes of data may cause performance degradation during a `kpsadmin` backup or restore.
+Instead, please use the [Apache Cassandra backup and restore process](/docs/cass_admin/cassandra_bur/){{< /alert >}}

-1. Specify the `kpsadmin backup` command:
+To back up and restore an API Gateway group from a development environment to a staging environment, perform the following steps:

-2. You must copy the files from the staging `backup` directory to the production `backup` directory and note the UUID.
-This is output by `kpsadmin` and is also a prefix on the exported filenames.
+1. Specify the `kpsadmin backup` command.
+Copy the files from the dev `backup` directory to the staging `backup` directory and take note of the UUID.
+This is outputted by `kpsadmin` and is also a prefix on the exported filenames.
-3. Specify the `kpsadmin clear` command:
+2. Specify the `kpsadmin clear` command.
-4. Specify the `kpsadmin restore` command with the UUID noted earlier and the KPS backup passphrase.
+3. Specify the `kpsadmin restore` command with the UUID noted earlier and the KPS backup passphrase.
 Leave the passphrase blank if none was set.

 #### Re-encrypt the KPS data